Preparing your garden for Autumn

 Fallen leaves can provide effective insulation and protection from frost.
 Instead of throwing your leaves out - rake them up and cover the bottom of your plants.
-Even better than that!
-The leaves will rot down adding nutrients and structure to your soil, isn't nature clever!
-If you have large of borders and not enough leaves spread a thick layer of compost, bark chips or well–rotted manure.
+Even better than that, the leaves will rot down adding nutrients and structure to your soil, Isn't nature clever!
+If you have large borders and not enough leaves spread a thick layer of compost, bark chips or well–rotted manure.
 Don't worry about digging it in – let the worms do the hard work for you.

 Out With The Old